lewaabahmad/zola-test/README.md

 To see the Wedding Website, visit `localhost:3000/wedding_website.html`

 Note: Fonts weren't working with my Sketch app so they're probably off size.
+In addition, the engagement photo is different because the one in the design was not provided as an asset.

 ## Available Scripts